 “So many of the AIHA grassroots efforts already collaborate with OHTA,” McClellan said.
 “The international objectives for both AIHA and OHTA are very similar in that both organizations work toward global prevention of worker illness and injury.
 This alliance is a key opportunity to further raise the global profile of both associations’ activities.”

 Founded in 1939, AIHA is a nonprofit organization serving professionals dedicated to the anticipation, recognition, evaluation, control, and confirmation of environmental stressors in or arising from the workplace that may result in injury, illness, impairment, or affect the well-being of workers and members of the community.
 We provide comprehensive educational programs and other products and services that help its members maintain the highest professional standards.

 More than half of the nearly 8,500 members are Certified Industrial Hygienists (CIHs), and many hold other professional designations.
 AIHA serves as a resource for those employed in the industrial, consulting, academic, and government sectors.
 Learn more at www.aiha.org.

-From informal collaborative beginnings, the Occupational Hygiene Training Association (OHTA) has grown into an international training scheme and qualifications framework dedicated to enabling healthy work environments for a global work force.
-OHTA develops free, high-quality training materials in several languages and provides infrastructure for low-cost training courses as part of an internationally recognized program of study.
+From informal collaborative beginnings, the Occupational Hygiene Training Association (OHTA) has grown into an international training scheme and qualifications framework dedicated to enabling healthy work environments for a global workforce.
+OHTA develops free, high-quality training materials in several languages and provides the infrastructure for low-cost training courses as part of an internationally recognized program of study.

-Since 2010, more than 800 courses have been held in 50 countries with over 7,000 students taking the examinations.
+Since 2010, more than 800 courses have been held in 50 countries, with over 7,000 students taking the examinations.
 In addition, 150,000 individuals have benefited from the information and materials available on the OHlearning.com website.
-OHTA, a not-for-profit organization and United Kingdom registered charity, is currently seeking to obtain charitable status as a 501(c)(3) in the United States.
+OHTA, a not-for-profit organization, and the United Kingdom registered charity, is currently seeking to obtain charitable status as a 501(c)(3) in the United States.
 More information on OHTA is available at www.ohlearning.com.